Justintime50/laravel-template/README.md

 In the `composer.json` file, add the following:

 1. `"bin-dir": "bin"` to the `config` section
-2. Install PHP CodeSniffer: `composer require squizlabs/php_codesniffer`
+2. Install PHP CodeSniffer: `composer require --dev squizlabs/php_codesniffer`
 3. Install Justintime50 PHP styles via `npm install --save-dev justintime50-styles`
 4. The folllowing each to the `scripts` section: